MrunalGangurde/Resume-Evaluation-Tool-with-AI-Integration/README.md

-# README: Resume Evaluation Tool with AI Integration
+# Resume Evaluation Tool with AI Integration

 ## Overview
 The **Resume Evaluation Tool with AI Integration** is a Streamlit-based web application designed to help job seekers enhance their resumes.
 It leverages AI to evaluate resumes against specific job descriptions and provides actionable feedback to improve the chances of landing the desired job.